 If a surface feature crosses the 180° meridian, then the feature shall be divided into multiple features on separate sides of the 180° meridian.
-The number of features it shall be divided into will be the number of 180° meridian crossings.
-For example, a surface feature crosses the 180° meridian twice, so it shall be divided into 2 separate features on different sides of the 180° meridian.
+The number of features it shall be divided into will be the number of 180° meridian crossings plus one.
+For example, a surface feature crosses the 180° meridian twice, so it shall be divided into 3 separate features on different sides of the 180° meridian.
 The following is an encoding of this situation: